13.2 FC Intake

 Policy

-The District CSE Office receives foster care referrals from the DFS case worker via a completed DFS Form 543 - Child Support Application (See Appendix 6.C for an example).
+The District CSP Office receives foster care referrals from the DFS case worker via a completed DFS Form 543 - Child Support Application (See Appendix 6.C for an example).

 The case worker will follow the intake policy provided in Chapter 6 Intake along with the following sections: